blitzard7/decision-regression-tree/README.md

 Here are a few tasks planned for future development:

 - [x] Migrate from .NET Core 3.1 to .NET 8
+- [ ] Add workflow for this project
 - [ ] Refactor the Decision Tree implementation for better readability and modularity
 - [ ] Implement a Regression Tree functionality